teachers at kindred

 Katarina's public teaching schedule consists of a mixture of Rocket yoga and the Mandala model in her Vinyasa classes, working closely with chakra and elemental theories.

-Katarina teaches in a number of London studios and retreats worldwide, she is co-owner of Kindred Yoga with her partner Julian.
-In summer 2018 Katarina will be co-teaching the 200hr Yoga Teacher Training with The Yoga People.
+In summer 2018 Katarina began co-teaching the 200hr Yoga Teacher Training with The Yoga People.